reitera11/Process-Scheduler-Simulator/README.md

    ~waiting time: 1.5
 ~turnaround time: 4.75
 ```
-The timeline shows the process and the time it started executing, that is to say: this timeline shows that between time `0` and time 5 process `A` was executing, then at time `5` process `B` started executing till time 8.
-Process `C` starts executing at time `8` and is of length 2, thus at time `10` it has finished executing and the CPU is idle since process `D` does not arrive till time `12`.
-The idleness of the CPU is represented by a process label of `NONE`, while the execution of all processes is represented by a process label of `END`  both of which are specified as preprocessor directives and can be changed as the user desires.
-The preceding tilde indicates the waiting and turnaround time values are averages.
+The timeline shows the process that was executing and the time that it started executing, that is to say: this timeline shows that between time `0` and time 5 process `A` was executing, then at time `5` process `B` started executing till time 8.
+Process `C` starts executing at time `8` and is of length 2, thus at time `10` it has finished executing and the CPU is idle because process `D` does not arrive till time `12`.
+The idleness of the CPU is represented by a process label of `NONE` while the execution of all processes is represented by a process label of `END` (both of which are specified as preprocessor directives and can be changed as the user desires).The preceding tilde indicates that the waiting and turnaround time are averages values.

 ## Scheduler1.3
 An extension of Scheduler 1.2, Scheduler1.3 implements average waiting and turnaround times for all scheduling algorithms.

 ## Scheduler1.2
-Scheduler 1.2 implements FSFC, SJF and Round Robin scheduling.
+Scheduler 1.2 implements FCFS, SJF and Round Robin scheduling.
 Example input and output files ([*inputProcesses.txt*](Scheduler1.2/inputProcesses.txt) and [*outputProcesses.txt*](Scheduler1.2/outputProcesses.txt)) are included in the repository folder.
 Furthermore, an image ([*roundRobinExample.png*](Scheduler1.2/roundRobinExample.png)) [1], is also included in the repository folder.

 [1] - Created by Wikipedia user [Maxtremus](https://en.wikipedia.org/wiki/Round-robin_scheduling#/media/File:Round-robin_schedule_quantum_3.png "Round Robin example image credits")